CUNY School of Law: History

+In Spring of 1982, Dean Halpern hired Howard Lesnick as a Distinguished Professor of Law.
+Professor Lesnick believed that CUNY law students needed to understand that the law only has significance in relation to the underlying human problems that it addresses.

+Lawyer and human rights advocate W. Haywood Burns became the second dean of CUNY Law in 1987, making him the first African American Dean of a New York law school.
+He led CUNY School of Law in gaining its accreditation, ensuring the survival of its progressive commitment to public interest law.

 Academics

+Admissions

+For the entering 2024 class, CUNY Law accepted 40.29% of applicants.
+Full-time admitted students averaged a 154 LSAT score and 3.55 undergraduate GPA.
+Part-time students averaged a 153 LSAT score and 3.27 undergraduate GPA.
+For the class enrolling in 2023, CUNY Law accepted 39.9% of students, the average enrollee having a 153 LSAT score and a 3.51 undergraduate GPA.
+For the class entering in 2022, CUNY Law accepted 35.27% of applicants with 32.96% of those accepted enrolling, with the average enrollee having a 154 LSAT score and 3.42 undergraduate GPA.

 Curriculum and clinical programs

-CUNY Law is currently ranked #1 nationally (tied) for its clinical education program.
+CUNY Law is currently ranked #3 nationally for its clinical education program.
 The Law School curriculum combines traditional substantive law courses (like contracts, torts, civil procedure and criminal law) with lawyering skills throughout the three years of legal education.
 The first year curriculum consists of seven required substantive courses, Legal Research, and a four-credit Lawyering Seminar in each semester where students work on legal writing and other lawyering skills through simulations and other role-playing devices.
 Each third-year student is required to participate in a clinic or concentration for one or two semesters (12 to 16 credits).

 Under the umbrella of Main Street Legal Services, Inc., several clinics provide direct service, in-house, supervised live-client representation.
-The two concentrations are highly supervised external placements.
+The two concentrations are supervised external placements.